JennEYoon/dl-ecg-classifier/README.md

 # ECG classification using deep learning

+The repository contains the code for the experiments presented in the paper [Leinonen et al. (2024), "Empirical investigation of multi-source cross-validation in clinical ECG classification"](https://doi.org/10.1016/j.compbiomed.2024.109271).

-The repository contains PyTorch implementations of two PhysioNet Challenge 2020 models: the ResNet model from [Zhao et al.](https://moody-challenge.physionet.org/2020/papers/112.pdf) and the Transformer model from [Natarajan et al.](https://www.cinc.org/archives/2020/pdf/CinC2020-107.pdf).
+PyTorch implementations of two PhysioNet Challenge 2020 models are provided: the ResNet model from [Zhao et al.](https://moody-challenge.physionet.org/2020/papers/112.pdf) and the Transformer model from [Natarajan et al.](https://www.cinc.org/archives/2020/pdf/CinC2020-107.pdf).
 Additionally, code for benchmark models, specifically Logistic regression and XGBoost, is available.

 The repository has been refactored for a more generalized approach to ECG analysis.
-The initial codes can be found, for example, [here](https://moody-challenge.physionet.org/2020/results/).
+The initial code for the neural networks can be found, for example, [here](https://moody-challenge.physionet.org/2020/results/).

 There are three branches, each containining either the neural network pipeline or a script to run the benchmark models
 - The `main` branch contains the ResNet pipeline